-AI for sign language: promising or futile?
+Is AI for sign language promising or futile?

 The Swiss artificial intelligence model Apertus can work in 1,500 languages, but sign language has been largely left out of the equation.
 Labs and start-ups in Switzerland are working to change this, but they face many challenges.